 - Provider charges on a per user basis

-Plans are available that provide a limited number of minutes, and how many people can get in on a meeting - 4, 25, or 50.
-It can handle any business size, ranging from companies with 1 employee up to 500+.
-Systems can be integrated with Salesforce, Zendesk, and Desk.com.
-RingCentral offers service within the United States.
+Plans are available that provide a limited number of minutes, and you can even limit how many people may join a meeting to 4, 25 or even 50.
+A RingCentral VoIP phone system can handle any business size from 1 employee up to 500 or more.
+Systems can be integrated with Salesforce, Zendesk or Desk.com and service is available within the United States only.

-- Services that are ideal for small and larger businesses
+- Services that are ideal for small- to medium-size businesses

 - Wide range of plans available

 - Discounts offered for a higher number of extensions

 - Using advanced features requires a higher level plan